IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Gautama_Buddha" target="_blank">Siddhārtha Gautama</a> (I do not support main stream ***unscientific*** Buddhism.
 You can read my views on religion <a href="{{ site.baseurl }}/blog/2020/05/views-on-religion.html" target="_blank">here</a>.)

+>“All breathing, existing, living, sentient creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.”

+>“Kill not, cause no pain.
+Nonviolence is the greatest religion.”

+― <a href="https://en.wikipedia.org/wiki/Mahavira" target="_blank">Mahavira</a>

 >“Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”

 >“If there were a God, I think it very unlikely that he would have such an uneasy vanity as to be offended by those who doubt his existence.”